 Drinking local wine - credits: DeepMeaning/Shutterstock.com

 It is a well-known fact that in Greece, wine is integrated into the heritage and culture of the locals and has been since antiquity.
-Although the art of winemaking has been evolved over the years, the roots of it remain the same, as do the traditions and customs that go with it.
+Although the art of winemaking has evolved over the years, its roots remain the same, as do the traditions and customs that go with it.

 A typical Greek tavern - credits: Toms Auzins/Shutterstock.com

 In recent years, Rhodes’ local gastronomy -which suffered a decline in the recent past- has been dynamically brought back to the forefront, transforming into one of the strongest elements of the island that lures the visitors in.

 After all, it’s worth highlighting that the southern part of the Aegean was declared ‘Europe's Gastronomic Region 2019’, enhancing the reputation of the island and attracting foodies from all over the world.